 Growth Drivers

 • Chemical industry expansion: The chemical industry is a major consumer of industrial sodium chloride, primarily for the production of chlor-alkali.
-According to the USGS, this segment consumes more than 42% of domestic salt production.
-The global chemical industry is expected to reach a 4.4% CAGR through 2030, directly increasing the consumption of sodium chloride.
+Highway deicing accounted for about 41% of total salt consumption.
+Approximately 39% of total salt sales were made by the chemical sector, and 91% of salt used as chemical feedstock was used as brine.
+The primary users in the chemical sector were caustic soda and chlorine producers.
 In addition, sodium chloride is required for the production of chlorine, caustic soda, and hydrogen, which are building blocks for a variety of downstream industries, thus driving up demand.

 Country